benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 the <a href="https://golang.org/pkg/cmd/go/internal/test/"><tt>go
 test</tt></a> command to run test suites.
-Like the language itself, Go's philosophy for writing tests is minimalist: use the standard library's lightweight <tt>testing</tt> package along with your own helper functions written in plain Go.
-The idea is that tests are just code, and since a Go developer already knows how to write Go with its abstractions and types, there's no need to learn a quirky domain-specific language when writing tests.</p>
+Like the language itself, Go's philosophy for writing tests is minimalist: use the standard library's lightweight <tt>testing</tt> package along with helper functions written in plain Go.
+The idea is that tests are just code, and since a Go developer already knows how to write Go using its abstractions and types, there's no need to learn a quirky domain-specific language for writing tests.</p>

 <p><a href="https://www.gopl.io/"><i>The Go Programming Language</i></a> by